-QUICK TEST: Let the nipple be your guide!
+QUICK TEST: Let the cup size and nipple be your guide!

-A quick indication of whether an implant or surgical lift is more likely to help you is the position of the nipple on the breast.
+A quick indication of whether an implant or surgical lift is more likely to help you is the position of the nipple on the breast and existing cup size.

-If the nipple is at the bottom of the breast and pointing downwards, an implant alone simply can’t create enough lift.
+If the nipple is at the bottom of the breast and pointing downwards, or over a B cup, an implant alone simply can’t create enough lift in the longer term.

-If the nipple is more central to the breast and pointing forwards, then you may be a candidate for an implant only lift.
+If the nipple is more central to the breast and pointing forwards, and you are currently a B cup or less, then you may be a candidate for an implant only lift.

 Can I have both a lift and an implant?